benedekrozemberczki/diff2vec/README.md

 The following commands learn a graph embedding and writes it to disk.
 The first column in the embedding file is the node ID.

-Creating an embedding of the default dataset.
+Creating an embedding of the default dataset with the default hyperparameter settings.

 ```
 python src/diffusion_2_vec.py